parthiban-data/agri-analytics-sql-project/README.md

 3. **Fertilizer vs Profit:** Farmers using 90kg fertilizer earned highest income of ₹1,54,000
 4. **Season Analysis:** Kharif season crops have better average yield than Rabi
 5. **Top Performers:** Top farmer profit recorded was ₹12,32,000

+## Database Design
+ER Diagram is used to visualize the relationships between Farmers, Crops, Yield, Rainfall, and Fertilizer tables.

+## Key Features
+- **5 Tables**: Farmers, Crops, Yield, Rainfall, Fertilizer
+- **5 SQL Queries**: JOINs, Aggregations, Subqueries for data analysis
+- **Insights**: Top profitable crops, low rainfall areas, fertilizer ROI

+## Technologies Used
+- MySQL
+- ER Diagram

+## Screenshots
+All query outputs are available in the `Screenshots` folder.

+## How to Run
+1. Import `agri_analytics_sql_project.sql` in MySQL
+2. Run the queries and compare with screenshots